neovim/neovim/README.md

 There is a formula for OSX/homebrew, a PKGBUILD for Arch Linux, RPM, deb, and more.
 See [the wiki](https://github.com/neovim/neovim/wiki/Installing-Neovim)!

-### Contributing

-...would be awesome!
-See [the wiki](https://github.com/neovim/neovim/wiki/Contributing) for more details.

 ### License